 Medi-Cal is California’s public health care insurance program.
 Medi-Cal is administered through the Department of Health Care Services supported by federal and state funding.
 Since the implementation of the Affordable Care Act, on January 1, 2014, Medi-Cal has expanded and is available to eligible individuals of all ages.

-Medi-Cal is available to eligible California residents and is primarily based on income, property and household tax filing status.
-Your eligibility worker will make the determination based on your unique situation whether property is countable or exempt.
-Medi-Cal may be free of cost, with a share of cost or with a monthly premium.
+Medi-Cal is available to eligible California residents and is primarily based on income and household tax filing status.
+Your eligibility specialist will determine which Medi-Cal program you are eligible based on your unique situation.
+Medi-Cal may be free of cost or with a monthly share of cost.

 If you are not eligible to receive Medi-Cal benefits your application may also be reviewed for other health insurance coverage through Covered California.

-Medi-Cal covers health, dental and vision services.
-Coverage is available for individuals who meet eligibility criteria …. (must be a resident of California and be a US Citizen Naturalized Citizen, Legal Permanent Resident or child under age 19.
-Restricted benefits (limited to pregnancy/emergency) services may be available for adults 19 years of age or older without satisfactory immigration status assuming all other eligibility criteria are met.
+Medi-Cal covers health, dental, and vision services.
+Coverage is available for individuals who meet eligibility criteria …. (must be a resident of California).
+Restricted benefits (limited to pregnancy and postpartum services) may be available for adults over the income threshold for other Medi-Cal programs assuming all other eligibility criteria are met.